 It was also an occasion to formally open St Paul’s Gardens, transformed in the past two years from a wilderness plagued by antisocial behaviour to a valuable asset for the community.

-His words were echoed by the H&F Mayor, Cllr Daryl Brown, who officially declared the Gardens open, adding: “It is humbling to think that the biggest seaborne invasion ever to take place was planned here – over 6,000 Allied ships and landing craft embarking nearly 175,000 men, supported by 11,500 aircraft, leading directly to the liberation of Europe and to the end of the war.”
+H&F Mayor, Cllr Daryl Brown, who officially declared the Gardens open, said: “It is humbling to think that the biggest seaborne invasion ever to take place was planned here – over 6,000 Allied ships and landing craft embarking nearly 175,000 men, supported by 11,500 aircraft, leading directly to the liberation of Europe and to the end of the war.”

 Songs of the 40s